Nuremberg Airport: Airlines and destinations

+Statistics

+Busiest routes

+In 2023 the busiest routes were Antalya (505,700 passengers), Palma de Mallorca (430,000 passengers), Istanbul (225,400 passengers) Frankfurt (206,800 passengers) and Amsterdam (168,000 passengers).

 Ground transportation

 Metro

 The U-Bahn (Metro) line U2 serves the airport at the Flughafen station.
 Trains connect the airport with the centre of the city every 10 minutes.
 The ride to the Hauptbahnhof (Central Railway Station) and the nearby Altstadt (historic old town) only takes 13 minutes.
 Nuremberg Airport is the only airport in Germany to be served by U-Bahn rather than S-Bahn, Tramway or Deutsche Bahn.

 Car

 Nuremberg Airport is located 5 km north of the city centre.
 It is accessible via nearby Autobahn A 3, which connects to Autobahn A 9 as well as Motorways A 73 and A 6.
 Longstanding plans for a more direct access from A3 (which runs north of the runway) were abandoned by all relevant local political factions in the run-up to the 2020 local elections.
 Bundesstraße 4 runs just to the West of the runway and is connected to the airport by local roads.
 Access for private automobiles is via Marienbergstraße and Flughafenstraße whereas public transit buses can use a slightly more direct route (see below).